hngx-org/zuriportfolio-frontend/.github/pull_request_template.md

 > This could be an existing issue or a linear ticket
 >
-> - Github Issue Example: My PR Closes #{ISSUE}
-> - Linear Ticket Example: Fixes ID-#{ISSUE}
+> - Linear Ticket Example: FEAT ID-#{SUP-12}

 # Changes proposed

-> Talk about the things you did eg. files changes, dependencies installed e.t.c
+> I created the vendor details page for a specific vendor for the vendor management component

 # Check List (Check all the applicable boxes)

 :rotating_light:Please review the [style guide for contributing](add link here) and [guidelines for contributing](add link here) to this repository.

-- [x] My code follows the code style of this project.
+- [✔] My code follows the code style of this project.
-- [x] This PR does not contain plagiarized content.
+- [✔] This PR does not contain plagiarized content.
-- [x] The title and description of the PR is clear and explains the approach.
+- [✔] The title and description of the PR is clear and explains the approach.
-- [x] I am making a pull request against the **main branch** (left side).
+- [✔] I am making a pull request against the **main branch** (left side).
-- [x] My commit messages styles matches our requested structure.
+- [✔] My commit messages styles matches our requested structure.
-- [x] My code additions will fail neither code linting checks nor unit test.
+- [✔] My code additions will fail neither code linting checks nor unit test.
-- [x] I am only making changes to files I was requested to.
+- [✔] I am only making changes to files I was requested to.

 # Screenshots/ Videos